How do I prepare myself for floating?

 Try not to shave right before arriving.
 You will still be permitted to float, but salt water on freshly shaven skin isn’t the most pleasant feeling.
-Your skin may sting and distract you from achieving deep relaxation.
+Skin that is burned, cut, scraped or infected will also contribute to stinging sensation that may distract you from achieving deep relaxation.

 Do not apply any products/treatment to your hair/body on the day of your appointment.

 If you wear contacts, it would be in your best interest to remove them before floating (bring the container in which to store them).

 If you have caffeine before you float, it may also interfere with your ability to relax.
 Eating a light meal about 90 minutes to an hour ahead of time will keep your stomach from being a distraction.